 Things to Do in Rittenhouse Square

 The Rittenhouse Square area has a mix of cultural offerings.
 Strolling through the park is a favorite lunch-hour and weekend pastime.
 Plenty of benches are available to enjoy a snack and a chat.
 The weekly Rittenhouse Farmers Market offers foodies fresh produce, cheese, bread and more.
-Not far from the park, the Rosenbach Museum holds 30,000 pieces of rare books and documents, including over 150 letters from George Washington, an original set of Benjamin Franklin's "Poor Richard's Almanac" and nearly 10,000 works by famed children's author Maurice Sendak.
+Not far from the park, the Rosenbach Museum holds 30,000 historical rare books and documents, including over 150 letters from George Washington, an original set of Benjamin Franklin's "Poor Richard's Almanac," and nearly 10,000 works by famed children's author Maurice Sendak.
 The Kimmel Center for Performing Arts on South Broad Street is the home of the Philadelphia Orchestra and Philadanco, as well as the theater for touring Broadway shows.
 The Curtis Institute of Music is a training ground for musicians who play in orchestras around the world, and it regularly hosts concerts.
 Some of city's best restaurants and boutique shops can also be found in the Rittenhouse Square neighborhood.

 Transportation Around Rittenhouse Square

 Center City Philadelphia is compact enough that much of the area is within walking or biking distance from Rittenhouse Square.
 Comcast Center is a half-mile away from the park.
 The shops and offices of One Liberty Place are a little less than half a mile away.
 For those who want to travel to Northeast Philadelphia or West Philly, they can board the subway at 19th and Market.
 The north-south line is at South Broadway and Walnut, and buses carry riders up many of the city's main arteries.